Aerosol Spray Can Motorcycle Paint

 Apply 2-3 MEDIUM coats over metallic basecoat with 50-75% pattern overlap, or more coats until desired color shade has been achieved.
 You can achieve different shades of your color based on the number of coats.
 Again, MEDIUM coats work best.
 Allow flash time between coats.

 Allow dry time before you apply your clearcoat - usually about 30-60 minutes and not longer than 4 hours.
 Top/Midcoat within 4 hours.

 A word of advice here: Make sure you shake contents frequently while spraying If the color contains flake and/or pearl to avoid spray nozzle from clogging.

-The self life on our paints Approx. 48 hrs. at 70 deg room temperature.
+The shelf life on our paints is approx. 4-8 months. at 70 deg room temperature.
 The application life depends on the ambient temperature.
 Higher temperatures lead to shortened life and lower temperatures lead to longer life.